Executor Compensation and Fees

 Timing: Generally, any executor compensation is paid during the final stages of estate distribution, as one of the last things the executor does.
 Be careful in situations in which there is not enough to pay yourself and all other outstanding debts, as this may expose you to legal issues.
 However, in most provinces, executor compensation has precedence over almost all other debts.

 Reimbursement: An executor is also entitled to reimbursement from estate proceeds for legitimate and reasonable estate administration costs, such as death certificate copies, notarization of documents, the EstateExec licensing fee, and even travel costs strictly associated with managing the estate.
-Once you have established an estate banking account, you can often pay for these costs directly from that account, so that no reimbursement is necessary, but you should keep good records in case you later have to justify your expenditures to the IRS or to estate heirs.
-Executor expenses can be reimbursed when desired, although certain probate proceedings may require prior approval.
+Once you have established an estate banking account, you can often pay for these costs directly from that account, so that no reimbursement is necessary, but you should keep good records in case you later have to justify your expenditures to the CRA or to estate heirs.
+Executor expenses can be reimbursed when desired, although certain probate or court-supervised liquidation proceedings may require prior approval.

 Trusts: Note that trustee compensation for managing a trust is handled differently than that of executor compensation for settling an estate (see Trustee Compensation).